robomechanics/hopper/README.md

 ##### Odrive and motor setup
 Follow the instructions at https://docs.odriverobotics.com/

-Test your setup with odrive_script.py in this directory
+Test your setup with calibrate_odrive.py in hopper/src/

 ##### IMU wiring
 ![IMU wiring](content/MPU6050_wiring.png)